Volleyball Drills for Middle School Girls

 Setter Drills

 Setter drills are designed to improve your consistency and accuracy while setting the ball.
-For an eye-check setter drill, have your coach stand on the other side of the net while a tosser throws the ball to you.
+An eye-check drill trains the setter to pay attention to what is happening on the other side of the net.
+Have your coach stand on the other side of the net while a tosser throws the ball to you.
 As the ball is tossed, look across the net at your coach to see if he is making a rock, paper or scissors shape with his hand.
 The unique shape he makes forces you to focus on his hand and identify a shape by saying it out loud before setting the ball.
 Once you have identified the shape of his hand, focus back on the ball and set it.

-Pass drills are designed to improve your ability to properly return serves from your opponents.
-Pass drills can be executed by placing a dotted line on the center of the court.
-Count out 10 feet along this line, having a partner stand on one end while you stand on the other.
-All passes must be performed from 10 feet away on this line.
-Pass the ball to your partner.
-As soon as you do so, shuffle to your right and touch the sideline.
+This drill works on lateral movement while doing a forearm pass.
+Place two dotted lines on the courts about 10 feet apart.
+Stand at the center of one line while your partner faces you from the other line.
+Pass the ball to your partner and shuffle to your right until you touch the sideline.
 Shuffle back to your original position quickly enough to receive a pass from your partner.
-Once your partner executes a pass, she must shuffle in the same fashion.
-Repeat 10 times before shuffling to the left side.
+Once your partner executes a pass, she must shuffle in the same fashion, returning to her spot in time to receive your pass.
+Repeat 10 times before shuffling to the opposite side.